*Not a baccalaureate degree program

 The interdisciplinary Minor in Asian Studies is designed to broaden and enrich the academic experience and complements majors in academic or professional fields.
 The minor program develops skills and concepts for appreciating the rich civilizations of Asia and for working professionally with Asian peoples.
 The minor is a valuable credential for graduate study and international careers.

 Asian economies have a preeminent presence and impact worldwide, and political and social dynamics in Asia intersect profoundly with U.S. political, social and cultural landscapes.
 We live and study in an age in which major world cultures that were formerly assigned to particular geographic regions are recognized to have truly international, cross-sectional reach.
 Studying Asian historic civilizations and contemporary societies and economies is fascinating, meaningful and practical.

 Several Asian languages are taught in the Department of Linguistics.
 Chinese, Japanese, and Korean are each offered through the fourth-year.
 Undergraduate minors may be elected in these languages.
 UB students may also study Arabic, Hindi/Urdu, and Sanskrit.

-Credits earned through study abroad in Asia, undertaking language study, non-language classes, and graduate research can count toward Asian Studies major requirements.
+Credits earned through study abroad in Asia, undertaking language study, non-language classes, and graduate research can count toward Asian Studies minor requirements.